-You can claim housing benefit to help pay your rent if you have a low income.
+You can claim housing benefit from Lambeth council to help pay your rent if you have a low income.
 You can claim if you are in work or not working.
 You can claim direct from the council or when making a new claim for other benefits.